ScottBiscuit/wb-assess-1/src/wb-assess-1.md

 **_String_**

 ```
-a sequence of characters that can consist of letters, numbers, symbols, words or sentences
+A sequence of characters that can consist of letters, numbers, symbols, words or sentences
 ```

 **_Number_**

 ```
-positive or negatice numbers that you can perform mathematical operations on.
+Positive or negatice numbers that you can perform mathematical operations on.
 They should not contain letters or symbols (other than '-').
 ```

 **_Boolean_**

 ```
+Used to execute code based on conditional logic using true (truthy) or false (falsey) values
 ```

 **_Array_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+Used to store multiple values and elements in one variable.
+These values can be any data type and a mixture of each (string, number, boolean, etc)
 ```

 ### B.3.
 Trace the value of `x`